Matt2408/Data_Science_0172/READMEV2.md

 </br><b>A</b>ction:</br> To make sure that I really progressed in the objectives I did the following.
 From the start of the project I stated that I wanted to give as many presentations as possible.
 This is something I been dealing with for a while and I really want to become better at it.
 In total I gave 7 presentations in English.
 So that was really cool but challenging.
 For learning Python I decided that I would do all objectives to reach 100% in Datacamp.
 To make sure that I was more social in the project, I would stay longer in the chats, even if we were done and it was just casual talk.
 For taking the lead I wanted to come forward more often.
 I think this is still work in progress, I think it's very hard for me to do so.
 </br></br><b>R</b>esult:</br> Looking back at those tasks, I really think I did a good job.
 I wasn't able to succeed them all.
 One of the tasks I wasn't able to succeed is about taking the lead more often.
 In the project I saw myself not taking the lead as much as I wanted to.
 But instead I did come forward way more often with my idea's and how they could be benefical to the project.
 However I didnt learn as much about Artificial Intelligence (AI) as I hoped, maybe this is caused by the minor being so much different then I expected.
 If I look at the first task, about learning Python.
 I definitly can say that I learned alot while working on the ActivePal project.
 Learning Python was really fun but challenging, I  really liked the freedom that we gotten and that we were able to learn Python in our own speed.
 Another point that I worked on really hard on was giving presentation in English.
 It's something I had never done before, so that a really fun experience.
 Last but not least, the objective about being more social.
 I feel like I definitly was more social while working on this Minor.
 Maybe this was caused by the Corona crisis that forced us to do it online.
 Either way it gave me a great opportunity to make new friends.

+<b>R</b>eflection:</br> I think I did a great job at trying to learn more about my learning objectives.
+I am glad that I tried to learn Python since it was challenging but very rewarding.
+In the future I might want to start earlier with really going after my objectives instead of later on in the project when we have more spare time.

+---

 </details>

 <details> <summary>Evaluation on the group project as a whole</summary>